bcourter/bcourter.github.io/_posts/UGFs/2023-05-18-field-notation.md

 $$ \sampson{F} \equiv \frac{F}{\norm{\grad{F}}} \;. $$

-We will often generalize properties of planar intersections to behavior near the isosurface of AUGFs.
+We will often generalize properties of planar intersections to behavior near the zero isosurface of AUGFs.

 ## Families of Booleans